RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: Related Work

-These limitations highlight the need for a more reliable and realistic multimodal fact-checking dataset with accurate context and high-quality explanations. \textbf{To address this gap, we introduce RW-Post}—a real-world dataset of text-image misinformation, featuring authentic image and post context, structured rationales, and rationale-aligned evidence.
+These limitations highlight the need for a realistic multimodal fact-checking benchmark that preserves \emph{post-level context} and provides \emph{auditable evidence}. \textbf{RW-Post} addresses this gap by aligning fact-checked claims with their original social-media posts and linking them to reasoning traces and verifiable evidence.

-\subsection{Misinformation and OOC detection methods}
+\subsection{Misinformation and OOC Detection Methods}